fikkar2/RouterOS-AutoUpgradeFirmware/README.md

 ```
 Based on experience, mikrotik early minor/major version updates (i.e. Patch number 0-1) were historicly sometimes have major/minor bugs.
 I recommend to set and wait at least 2 patch before doing minor/major update.
 You can increase the value if you want be more sure the latest version is more stable.
-However, if it is too high and your script might never update your RouterOS especially if mikrotik decides to up ther minor/major version before your minimumPatch number is reached.
+However, if it is too high and your script might never update your RouterOS especially if mikrotik decides to up their minor/major version before your minimumPatch number is reached.

 ---